RomasTheGreat/PortfolioProjects/README.md

 # PortfolioProjects

-A collection of personal projects for potential hiring managers/recruiters.
+A collection of personal projects showcasing use of SQL and Python.